djsilva99/nebulapicker/CONTRIBUTING.md

 ### Creating new releases

-Creating a new nebulapicker release is only possible from the `main` branch.
-To do so, one needs to create a new tag, relying on [Semantic Versioning](http://semver.org/), e.g., v0.1.1.
-There is a workflow that is triggered by pushing new tags into the `main` branch.
+The first step in creating a new release is to build and push the Docker image for NebulaPicker.
+Releases can only be created from the `main` branch, so make sure that `main` is rebased with develop before proceeding.
+Next, create a new tag following [Semantic Versioning](http://semver.org/), e.g., v0.1.1.
+A workflow will be triggered automatically when a new tag is pushed to the `main` branch.
+Before merging code into `main` and creating the version tag, don’t forget to update the version number in the following files:
-Do not forget to change the new version tag in the documentation before merging code into the `main` branch and creating the version tag:
+- `README.md`
-- README.md
+- `main.py`

-- main.py
+Thus, the steps to create a new release are as follows:

-Thus, the steps that create a new release are the following:
+1. Build and push a new Docker image for NebulaPicker.

-1. Create a PR that adds the new version tag into the locations pointed out above.
-Merge it into the develop branch.
+2. Create a pull request that updates the version tag in the files mentioned above, and merge it into the develop branch.
-2. Merge into the develop branch into the `main` branch.
+3. Rebase the `main` branch.
-3. Create a tag with the new version in the `main` branch.
+4. Create a new tag with the updated version in the `main` branch.